shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 in the PeptideShaker parameters.
 Most relevant for this tutorial is the PSM report:

-Scrolling at the bottom to the left will show the sequence for the PSM that matched to these metapeptide entries.
+Scrolling at the bottom to the left will show the sequence for the PSM that matched to these peptide entries.
 Column 3 is the sequence matched for each PSM entry.
 Every PSM is a new row in the tabular output.

 A number of new items will appear in your History, each corresponding to the outputs selected in the PeptideShaker parameters.
 The Peptide Shaker’s PSM report is used as an input for the BlastP analysis.
 Before performing BlastP analysis.
 The Query Tabular tool and few test manipulation tools are used to remove spectra that belongs to the reference proteins.
 The output tabular file “Peptides_for_Blast-P_analysis” will contain only those spectra that did not belong to any known proteins.